Monday finish 'possible' at Players

 England's Tommy Fleetwood and American Tom Hoge lead on six under par.

-They finished their rounds as scheduled on Thursday, although five hours of play was lost to rain and storms, with fans evacuated from the course in northern Florida.
+They finished their rounds as scheduled on Thursday, although five hours of play was lost to rain and storms, with fans evacuated from the course.

-The forecast thunderstorms are yet to hit on Friday but four hours of relentless rain has further soaked the already sodden course.
+Spectators have again been told to leave the course with thunderstorms now rolling in to this area of north-eastern Florida.

+It was moved to May in 2007 as part of a restructuring of the PGA Tour season and then shifted back to March in 2019 to accommodate the moving of the US PGA Championship from August to May.

+However, Young said it was "just bad luck" that the area was experiencing a prolonged weather pattern like this at this time of year.

-The marquee group of Rory McIlroy, Justin Thomas and Collin Morikawa were among those playing through the rain on Friday morning.
+Out on the course, the marquee group of Rory McIlroy, Justin Thomas and Collin Morikawa were among those playing through the rain on Friday morning.
 They resumed their rounds on the third hole and had reached the 16th when play was halted.

 Northern Ireland's McIlroy, who birdied his first two holes in dry conditions, dropped three shots as the rain came in and he is one over par with three to play.